joeluhrman/Lift-Tracker/README.md

 7. Make exercise types able to have multiple musclegroups and ppl types

 ## Frontend
-1. Figure out how to change items on navbar based on logged in or not
-2. Figure out how to abstract forms so all have same appearance
+1. Figure out how to abstract forms so all have same appearance

 ## Long term
 1. Custom exercise types